AlexBAV/moderncom/README.md

 };
 ```

-`bcom::ptr` takes a single template argument, the interface class itself.
+`com_ptr` takes a single template argument, the interface class itself.
 The library must be able to fetch an interface ID (IID) from this type.

 The following constructors are provided: